-- Government ambitions to improve the environment, expressed in 'A Green Future: Our 25 Year Environment Plan for the Future', including the development of a 'Nature Recovery Network' - Increased awareness and recognition of the value of natural capital and the associated ecosystem services that flow from these assets, such as carbon storage and sequestration, water quality, flood alleviation, recreation and people's health and well-being - Continued persecution and disturbance affecting birds of prey populations - Limited breeding success of the Hen harrier within the Bowland Fells Special Protection Area - Continued declines in key species within UK and Ireland (e.g. Curlew) - Invasive alien species damaging ecosystems (e.g. Signal crayfish in rivers; Himalayan balsam threatening bluebell woodland) - · Lack of woodland management affecting biodiversity, particularly semi-natural clough woodland - Woodland cover still below national average, with continued low levels of new woodland creation - Small, fragmented patches of habitat are vulnerable to loss of biodiversity due isolation and climate changes - · Roadside verge management regimes adversely affecting verges with special biodiversity interest - Agricultural specialisation, intensification and farm amalgamation is resulting in a loss of semi-natural habitats and cultural features - Diffuse and point-source pollution of watercourses from both agricultural and non-agricultural sources - Intensive fertiliser use and diffuse pollution continues in some areas leading to loss of biodiversity both on and off agricultural land (e.g. roadside verges), as well as affecting water quality - Potential change to cropping patterns and types of crops, in response to climate change, altering the character of the landscape - Potential for more hot, dry summers leading to reduced ground water and drying out of moorland habitats, which can increase fire risk and release carbon into the atmosphere - · Potential for more intense rainfall events causing flooding within- and downstream of the AONB - Changes to the planning system, following the publication of the revised National Planning Policy Framework e.g. more major development proposals in the AONB - Pressure for new development and building conversion in open, exposed landscapes, which can be visually intrusive - Increased demand for locally, affordable homes - Traditional agricultural buildings becoming redundant and replaced with large, modern buildings - Potential development of unconventional gas exploitation (i.e. hydraulic fracturing or 'fracking') infrastructure within the AONB
+- International conventions and obligations such as the European Landscape Convention, the Convention on Biodiversity and Climate Change Agreements - New agricultural policy and support (e.g. 'public money for public goods'), as a result of the UK's exit from the European Union - New environmental policy and regulatory structures, as a result of the UK's exit from the European Union - Government ambitions to improve the environment, expressed in 'A Green Future: Our 25 Year Environment Plan for the Future', including the development of a 'Nature Recovery Network' - Increased awareness and recognition of the value of natural capital and the associated ecosystem services that flow from these assets, such as carbon storage and sequestration, water quality, flood alleviation, recreation and people's health and well-being - Continued persecution and disturbance affecting birds of prey populations - Limited breeding success of the Hen harrier within the Bowland Fells Special Protection Area - Continued declines in key species within UK and Ireland (e.g. Curlew) - Invasive alien species damaging ecosystems (e.g. Signal crayfish in rivers; Himalayan balsam threatening bluebell woodland) - Lack of woodland management affecting biodiversity, particularly semi-natural clough woodland - Woodland cover still well below national average (currently covering 8.3% of the AONB), with continued low levels of new woodland creation - Small, fragmented patches of habitat are vulnerable to loss of biodiversity due isolation and climate changes - Roadside verge management regimes adversely affecting verges with special biodiversity interest - Agricultural specialisation, intensification and farm amalgamation is resulting in a loss of semi-natural habitats and historic features, poor soil management and loss of traditional boundaries - Diffuse and point-source pollution of watercourses from both agricultural and non-agricultural sources - Intensive fertiliser use and diffuse pollution continues in some areas leading to loss of biodiversity both on and off agricultural land (e.g. roadside verges), as well as affecting water quality - Potential change to cropping patterns and types of crops, in response to climate change, altering the character of the landscape - Potential for more hot, dry summers leading to reduced ground water and drying out of moorland habitats, increasing fire risk and release carbon into the atmosphere

-- Small-scale cumulative development (e.g. building extensions, residential boundary treatment, roadside concrete curbing and signage) resulting in erosion of integrity and quality - Increasing role of neighbourhood planning - Development, traffic and lighting beyond the boundary of the area increasingly intruding on the AONB and affecting its tranquillity - Lack of awareness of geodiversity value of the AONB - Loss of traditional skills reducing the ability to effectively manage the traditional landscape features and buildings of the AONB
+- Potential for more intense rainfall events causing flooding within- and downstream of the AONB - Natural flood management within river catchments increasingly seen as a tool for mitigation of flood risk for downstream communities - Changes to the planning system, following the publication of the revised National Planning Policy Framework e.g. more major development proposals in the AONB - Pressure for new development and building conversion in open or exposed landscapes, which can be more visually intrusive - Increased demand for locally, affordable homes - Traditional agricultural buildings becoming redundant and replaced with large, modern buildings - Construction of new tracks in open countryside for farming, forestry and moorland management purposes - Potential development of unconventional gas exploitation (i.e. hydraulic fracturing or 'fracking') infrastructure within the AONB setting - Small-scale, cumulative development (e.g. building extensions, residential boundary treatment, roadside concrete curbing and signage) resulting in erosion of integrity and quality of the landscape - Increasing role of neighbourhood planning - Development, traffic and lighting within- and beyond the boundary of the AONB increasingly affecting its tranquility - Lack of awareness of geodiversity value of the AONB - Loss of traditional skills reducing the ability to effectively manage the traditional landscape features and buildings of the AONB